Munetaka Murakami

-Munetaka Murakami (村上 宗隆, Murakami Munetaka) is a Japanese professional baseball infielder for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
-His nickname "Murakami-sama", was given by fans because his feats at the plate could only be done by a kami-sama, or “god.”
-His nickname was Japan's Word of the year for 2022.
+Munetaka Murakami (村上 宗隆, Murakami Munetaka) is a Japanese professional baseball infielder for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
+His NPB nickname, "Murakami-sama", was given by fans because his feats at the plate could only be done by a kami-sama, or "god."
+His nickname was Japan's word of the year for 2022.

 Amateur career

-Munetaka started playing baseball at five years of age.
-He entered Kyushū Gakuin Integrated High School where he became their team's regular first baseman and cleanup hitter.
-They made it to the 2015 Koshien national tournaments in his first year but were defeated in the first round.
+Murakami started playing baseball at age of five.
+He entered Kyushū Gakuin Integrated High School, where he became their team's starting first baseman and cleanup hitter.
+Kyushū Gakuin qualified for the 2015 Koshien in Murakami's first year but were defeated in the first round.
 He then played catcher in his second and third years, but they did not make it to any national tournaments.
 He hit a total of 52 home runs in high school, and his slugging prowess earned him the nickname "Babe Ruth of Higo", Higo being the former name of Kumamoto Prefecture.

 Professional career

 Tokyo Yakult Swallows

-Despite not getting a lot of media exposure from appearances in national games, he was drafted in the first round of the 2017 NPB Draft by the Tokyo Yakult Swallows, Yomiuri Giants and the Rakuten Golden Eagles, as an alternative pick after they lost Kōtarō Kiyomiya to the Nippon Ham Fighters.
+Despite not getting a lot of media exposure from appearances in national games, Murakami was drafted in the first round of the 2017 NPB Draft by the Tokyo Yakult Swallows, Yomiuri Giants and the Tohoku Rakuten Golden Eagles, as an alternative pick after they lost Kōtarō Kiyomiya to the Nippon Ham Fighters.
 The Swallows won the lottery, and signed him for a contract of 80 million yen and a 7.2 million yen annual salary.
 He was assigned jersey number 55.

 2018

-He spent most of the season playing in Eastern League (minors) games.
+Murakami spent most of the season playing in Eastern League (minors) games.
 He batted at .311 in 28 games until the end of April, with 3 home runs and 20 RBI.
 In June, he got awarded League MVP of the month for batting .315 and driving in 14 runs, last accomplished by a Swallows rookie in 2011 by Tetsuto Yamada.
 He also got voted into the Fresh All Star games in July.
-He continued to play well in the following months, and finally got the chance to play in the main squad on the September 16 game against the Hiroshima Carp.
+Murakami continued to play well in the following months, and finally got the chance to play in the main squad on the September 16 game against the Hiroshima Carp.
 He debuted as the starting third baseman, and hit a home run in his first at-bat.
 But after failing to record a hit in his next 5 appearances, he was sent back to the farm and ended the season there.
 He finished with a batting average of .288, 17 home runs, 70 RBIs and 16 stolen bases in the minors.
-Post-season, he was awarded both the Eastern League MVP and Rookie of the Year awards, and was given a 800,000 yen pay rise, bringing his annual salary to 8 million yen.
+After the season, he won both the Eastern League MVP and Rookie of the Year awards and was given a 800,000 yen pay rise, bringing his annual salary to 8 million yen.